 Again, the socio-cognitive skills of great apes are advanced compared with other

 species.
-They can read the mental states, goals and intentions of others, and understand
+They can read the mental states, intentions, goals, and perceptions of

-how these generate actions.
-They understand that others see things, know things
+others, and understand how these generate actions.
+They understand that others see

-and work things out.
-They know that others have a different perspective from their
+things, know things and work things out.
+They know that others have a different

-own.
-These constitute a rudimentary “theory of mind”, a simple understanding of
+perspective from their own.
+These constitute a “theory of mind”, an understanding

-others’ inner worlds.
-They enter into these inner worlds mainly for their own ends
+of others’ inner worlds.
+They enter into these inner worlds mainly for their own

 Their communication is imperative: i.e. is made up of commands, telling each other